shadopawn/admin-portal/Discovery/README.md

 Brian, Cody, Daniel, Will, and Kyle (the client).

 ## Files
-Minutes.md - This file outlines most of the topics talked and information clarified in our meeting with the client on 9/29/2020.
+Minutes.md - This file outlines most of the topics talked about and information clarified in our meeting with the client on 9/29/2020.
 It also go into detail about when it started, ended, and who partcipated.

 Will_English_Notes.md - These are the notes taken by Will English during the meeting